joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 ![Fold back fly and press](/img/patterns/theodore/instructions/step23.png)

-When you're done, fold back the fly so that it extends from the front piece, and give it a thorough press fromt the back.
+When you're done, fold back the fly so that it extends from the front piece, and give it a thorough press from the back.
 And a gentle press from the front.

 ### Step 24: Apply bias tape to second fly piece and press